mkraenz/dungeonmans-modding-tools/README.md

 - [EntityDef Lexer](./libs/entity-def-compiler/src/lib/lexer/Lexer.realworld.spec.ts)
   - Turns Entity Def files into tokens for further analysis, etc.
   - Usable: 🟡
     - Several results from real world entityDef examples are shown in the [spec files](./libs/entity-def-compiler/src/lib/lexer/Lexer.realworld.spec.ts).
-Before I can put a 🟢 on this though, I would need to battle test it by using other tools built on top of this, and clarifying some remaining questions regarding the syntax of entityDefs.
+Before I can put a 🟢 on this though, I would need to battle test it by using other tools built on top of this, clarify some remaining questions regarding the syntax of entityDefs, and package it into a lib for anyone else to use.

 ## Repo Oerview